alexandar1000/ADA/README.md

-# ADA
+# ADA - Architectural Design Advisor
-ADA - Architectural Design Advisor
+The repository of ADA, the Architectural Design Advisor